vasilhristov1/Introduction-to-programming-CPP/README.md

 # Introduction-to-programming-CPP
 Introduction to Programming with C++.
-Lectures, homework tasks and exam tasks from FMI.
+Lectures, homework tasks and course project from FMI.